elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 * As simple as possible
 * Maintenance free.
 * Power efficient
-* Delay-free
+* Fast reaction
 * No LiPo batteries because of fire hazard while charging them (especially between paper)

 ## Wireless technology
-The follwoing crieterias were taken into account when choosing the wireless technology:
+The follwoing criterias were taken into account when choosing the wireless technology:

 * To save as much power as possible, any wireless technology that has to maintain a constant connection to base station like WiFi or Bluetooth AUSSCHEIDEN.
 Establishing the connection on demand was assumed to take take too long (after having evaluated the ESP8266, I might give it a chance for something like that -> see LINK).
 * Communication has to be uni-directional only.